brennv/openshiftv3-training/training-guide.md

-exporting an NFS volume for use as storage by the database. **You would almost certainly not want to do this in production.** If you happen to have another host with an NFS export handy, feel free to substitute that instead of setting the following up on the master.
+exporting an NFS volume for use as storage by the database. **You would almost certainly not want to do this in production.** If you happen to have another host with an NFS export handy, feel free to substitute that instead of the master.

+As `root` on the master:

-Ensure that nfs-utils is installed (**on all systems**):
+1. Ensure that nfs-utils is installed (**on all systems**):

         yum install nfs-utils

-Then, as `root` on the master:

-1. Create the directory we will export:
+2. Create the directory we will export:

         mkdir -p /var/export/vol1
         chown nfsnobody:nfsnobody /var/export/vol1
         chmod 700 /var/export/vol1

-1. Edit `/etc/exports` and add the following line:
+3. Edit `/etc/exports` and add the following line:

         /var/export/vol1 *(rw,sync,all_squash)

-1. Enable and start NFS services:
+4. Enable and start NFS services:

         systemctl enable rpcbind nfs-server
-        systemctl start rpcbind nfs-server nfs-lock
+        systemctl start rpcbind nfs-server nfs-lock nfs-idmap
-        systemctl start nfs-idmap

 Note that the volume is owned by `nfsnobody` and access by all remote users is "squashed" to be access by this user.
 This essentially disables user